gaelmoccand/Cpp_Weekly/optional/README.md

 As it can be seen from the example over, using **optional<T>** to return from function respect the  level of abstraction.

 Always try to not named optional.
 The reason is that in C++17 copy elision is mandatory.
-If an local optional is declared inside the findElem()function then a temporary will be unnecessary created.
+If an local optional is declared inside the function then a temporary will be unnecessary created.

 Also note that according to the Standard if you wrap a return value into braces {} then you prevent move operations from happening.
 The returned object will be copied only[1].